wendaobao/thomeflocker_frontend/navigation/levelone.md

 permalink: /levelone/
 ---

 # 🔐 **Cipher Challenge: Level 1**

-Welcome to **Level 1** of the Cipher Challenge! 🧩 Get ready to put your code-breaking skills to the test.
-Decipher the message, find the hidden phrase, and unlock the path to the next level.
+Welcome to **Level 1** of the Cipher Challenge! 🧩 Start here to warm up your code-breaking skills with a classic substitution cipher.

 ---

 ## 🔍 **Challenge Objective**

-Your goal is to **decode the hidden message** provided.
-Use your problem-solving skills and creativity to reveal the secret phrase.
+Your goal is to **decode the hidden message** below using a Caesar Cipher technique.
+Find the hidden word to unlock the path to the next level.

 ---

 ## 🧩 **Hints to Get You Started**

+1. Each letter in the message has been **shifted forward by 3**.
+To decode it, shift each letter **back by 3**.
+2. Example: If the coded letter is "D," shifting back by 3 reveals "A."
+3. The message should make sense once decoded—trust your instincts on the word!

+---

+## 🔢 **Cipher Text**

 1. The numbers might correspond to **ASCII characters** or **another encoding format**.
 2. Pay attention to the **structure of the numbers**—do they look like hex, binary, or something else?